-What trends are we seeing in the interim procurement and supply chain world?
+What trends is Procurement Heads seeing in the interim procurement and supply chain world?

 And why is this?